 People don't leave companies, they leave bad managers.

-As I’ve spoken to managers and employees, it’s amazing how often I hear about managers that ignore their people, stifle their team’s efforts, and are totally unaware of the unhappiness of their employees.
+As I've spoken to managers and employees, it's amazing how often I hear about managers who ignore their people, stifle their team's efforts, and are totally unaware of the unhappiness of their employees.
 Unfortunately, this candor on their frustration is with me, not their employer.

 Some of these issues can come up in 1 on 1s, if you have them often enough and you ask (many are afraid to volunteer such issues, especially introverts).
 If you miss those opportunities and they're now leaving, you can do exit interviews to learn what went wrong, but that's too late to help them.
 You are also unlikely to get straight answers in an exit interview; if an employee desires to leave on good terms, they have incentive to sugar coat things and find the most diplomatic reason to say they're leaving.